Wayfinding Signage for Your Business

 Identification signage is commonly used to identify certain spaces of your building or property.
 One application is to number and label office spaces or conference rooms with door plaques.
-Another way we have used them here at Comet Signs is to identify areas of our massive warehouse.
+Another way we have used them here at Comet Signs is to identify the different areas of our 180,000 square foot warehouse.
 This is a great organizational tool, and it helps guide our employees and visitors throughout space.

 Unlike identification signs, informational signage pertains more to your overall building instead of specific areas.
 They are often placed in high traffic areas where visitors first arrive, like a lobby or waiting room.
 Some examples of this type of signage includes clearly posted hours of operation, wi-fi details in a conference area, or how visitors can contact someone for assistance upon arrival.
 Other unique way to use these signs, which would also fall in the category of interior architectural signage, is with a donor or company mural wall in your lobby.

 Regulatory signage has a specific purpose - safety.
 While most are regulated by the Americans with Disabilities Act (ADA), others may be required by the Occupational Safety and Health Administration (OSHA).
 To ensure everyone’s safety, it’s important to adhere to the established standards for regulatory signs like no smoking, employees only, any parking restrictions, and fire safety signage.